 Pregnancy

-Part of your regular health check-up includes testing for pregnancy which our GPs will discuss with you before testing.
+Part of your regular health check-up includes testing for pregnancy which the GPs will discuss with you before testing.
 This will be performed via a urine or blood test.
-If you are planning to become pregnant, make an appointment with us to visit one of our doctors for a preconception consult so we can provide you with expert advice.
-More information on our pregnancy services can be found here.
+If you are planning to become pregnant, make an appointment with us to visit one of the doctors practising at HSMC for a preconception consult to receive expert advice.
+More information on pregnancy services offered can be found here.

 Methods of contraception